On this page you will find a colourful collection of Romantic Era composers. Below you can read some biographics, followed by a link to the music.

 Being a young man, he got fed up with the life of a classical musician.
 He ran away to the USA and Latin America, where he earned his living in a wild life as a bar pianist.

-After his return he worked as a composer in London (where he composed opera’s commissioned to him by a rich banker), in Paris and in Spain.
+After his return he worked as a composer in London.
+There he composed opera’s, commissioned to him by a rich banker.
+He also worked in Paris and Spain.
 His repertoire sounds particularly Spanish, although the music shows influences from Debussy and Liszt.

-Together with Felipe Pedrell, Albéniz is considered the founder of the Spanish School, a music movement that revives and is inspired by Spanish (particularly Andalusian) folk music.
+Together with Felipe Pedrell, Albéniz is considered the founder of the Spanish School.
+This is a musical movement that revives and is inspired by Spanish (particularly Andalusian) folk music.

 Albéniz composed amongst others an oratory El Cristo, the orchestral work Catalonia (first part of an uncompleted suite) and piano music.
 Examples are the Album Leaves España (with e.g. the famous Tango), the Suite española and the twelve-part Suite Iberia.
 A number of these works was arranged for orchestra and guitar settings.

 The musical talent of Gabriel Fauré (1845 – 1924) became obvious in his early youth.
-At the age of nine, he attended l’ Ecole de Musique Religieuse of Louis Niedermeyer in Paris, causing him to move from his native region in the southern part of France.
-Niedermeyer wanted to reform the church music in France that was rather bombastic and theatrical, his pupil Fauré would play an important role in this pursuit.
+At the age of nine, he attended l’ Ecole de Musique Religieuse of Louis Niedermeyer in Paris.
+This caused him to move from his native region in the southern part of France.
+Niedermeyer wanted to reform the church music in France that was rather bombastic and theatrical.
+His pupil Fauré would play an important role in this pursuit.

 Fauré composed for piano, church organ, chamber music ensemble and choir.
 Besides a lot of church music, he wrote more secular works like operas and ballets.